Allmer/courses_final_task/README.md

 # courses_final_task

-This is courses diploma project
+This is a courses diploma project